-The stems of curly leaf and Italian parsley have even more flavor than the leaves and are great to use in soups, sauces, and stews – you can tie them with some twine, add them to the pot, and then discard before serving.
+The stems of curly leaf and Italian parsley have even more flavor than the leaves and are great to use in soups, sauces, and stews.
+You can tie them with some twine, add them to the pot, and then discard them before serving.

-Dried parsley only slightly resembles the true taste of fresh parsley and is best used as a substitute for fresh in recipes that are cooked, such as soups, stews and pasta sauces.
-I’m not the biggest fan of dried parsley; I try to keep fresh on hand at all time, as it is cheap and lasts for a while.
+Dried parsley only slightly resembles the true taste of fresh parsley and is best used as a substitute for fresh in recipes that are cooked, such as soups, stews, and pasta sauces.
+I’m not the biggest fan of dried parsley; I try to keep fresh on hand at all times, as it is cheap and lasts for a while.

 Substituting Other Herbs for Parsley

-Fresh parsley has a very distinct flavor and substituting other herbs will change the flavor profile of your dish.
+Fresh parsley has a very distinct flavor, and substituting other herbs will change the flavor profile of your dish.
 However, there are other herbs that can be subbed in, which complement dishes made with parsley.
-Think about chervil (that’s my first choice), cilantro, oregano, tarragon, arugula, and basil; you’ll need to think about the particular recipe, and which of these herbs would work best.
+Think about chervil (that’s my first choice), cilantro, oregano, tarragon, arugula, and basil; consider the particular recipe, and which of these herbs would work best.

 How to Choose Fresh Parsley

-Fresh parsley is usually sold in bunches.
-See below for how to store it once you bring it home.
-Avoid bunches with browned leaves or leaves that look shriveled, yellowed, dry or damp.
+Fresh parsley can be found year-round in the fresh produce section of supermarkets.
+It is usually sold in bunches.
+Avoid parsley with browned leaves or leaves that look shriveled, yellowed, dry, or damp.

 Before using, parsley should be rinsed under water and patted dry.
 The leaves are most often removed from the stem and then used whole, torn, or chopped.
-Like other herbs, parsley can be pureed into sauces and pestos and dips as well.
-Parsley is often added into dishes like pastas, sauces, salads, meat dishes, and vegetables.
-Parsley is frequently sprinkled on the top of finishes dishes for an extra punch of fresh herby flavor as well as appearance.
+Like other herbs, parsley can be pureed into sauces, pestos, and dips as well.
+Parsley is often added to dishes like pastas, sauces, salads, meat dishes, and vegetables.
+Parsley is frequently sprinkled on the top of finished dishes for an extra punch of fresh, herby flavor as well as appearance.